 - B.13.1.1 The CB shall send a written notice to the CVB that monitors the CB activities under COR.

-- B.13.1.3 The CB shall notify the holders of certifications within 3 months to give them sufficient time to find another Certification body.
+- B.13.1.3 The CB shall notify the holders of certifications within 3 months after the CB has sent the written notice to the CVB to give them sufficient time to find another Certification body.

-- B.13.1.4 The CB shall surrender the CB accreditation letter before it expires.
+- B.13.1.4 The CB shall surrender the CFIA accreditation letter before it expires.